Jack Cusack: Pro football

 A Canton team was organized in 1912, with all games held at League Park, owned by Ed Piero and Dr. Lothamer.
 The new organization was called the Canton Professionals for fears that the old Bulldog name would bring back memories of the 1906 scandal.
 In 1912 this time, at the age of 21, Cusack became the team's secretary-treasurer, at no cost to the team, as a favor to Roscoe Oberlin.
 However Cusack was disliked by the current Professionals manager H.H.
 Halter.
 Cusack later went behind Halter's back to sign a contract with Peggy Parrett's Akron Indians, concerning conditions for a match between the two squads, something Halter was unable to do.
-When Jack's actions were discovered by Halter, he tried to dispose of Jack's services through a team meeting.
-However during the meeting the team sided Cusack, after discovering that he had secured a 5-year lease on League Park for the Pros.
-The result was Halter being removed from the team, and Jack being named the team's new manager.
+When Cusack's actions were discovered by Halter, he tried to dispose of Cusack's services through a team meeting.
+However, during the meeting the team sided Cusack, after discovering that he had secured a 5-year lease on League Park for the Pros.
+The result was Halter being removed from the team, and Cusack being named the team's new manager.

 As manager of the Pros, Cusack slowly added star college players to his roster along with the local sandlotters who constituted the bulk of the team.
 To make the team more profitable he had 1,500 seats added to League Park.
-Also Jack felt that the Pros had to live down the 1906 scandal and gain the public's confidence in the honesty of the game.
+Cusack felt that the Pros had to live down the 1906 scandal and gain the public's confidence in the honesty of the game.
 It was his theory that if he could stop players from jumping from one team to another, it would be a first step in the right direction.
 Therefore, the managers made a verbal agreement that once a player signed with a team he was that team's property as long as he played, or until he was released by management.
 Finally Cusack revived the Canton-Massillon rivalry in 1915.
 With the rivalry, fans began referring to Canton as the "Bulldogs" again.
 Soon afterwards Cusack reinstated the team's former name.

 Signing Thorpe

 Just before Canton's first game with the newly revived Massillon Tigers, Cusack signing the Jim Thorpe, the Sac and Fox Indian from Oklahoma who was then rated as the world's greatest football player, and all-around athlete.
 He had Thorpe under contract to play for Canton for $250 a game.
 Thorpe ended up being a huge draw for Canton bringing record numbers of fans to the games.
-Canton lost the first game to the Tigers 16-0, however they won the second game 6-0.
+Canton lost the first game to the Tigers 16–0, however they won the second game 6–0.

 Under Cusack the Bulldogs won the 1916 and 1917 Ohio League Championships.
 Even with World War I taking place, Canton still had a tough team.
-However with more players going into the armed forces, football came to a halt until after the Armistice, in November 1918.
+However, with more players going into the armed forces, football came to a halt until after the Armistice, in November 1918.